 Driving North to Galway Ireland

 After the Cliffs of Moher, we continued to drive north toward Galway Ireland.
 This area seemed quite barren, with lots of rocks and caves to explore.
 If you have time, we definitely recommend checking out some of the cave tours.
-Unfortunately, we just didn’t have time after the wedding.
+Unfortunately, we just didn’t have time to explore the caves (we were a little hungover after the wedding…).

 Related Posts: Tips on International Driving